prebid/Prebid.js/dev-docs/bidder-adaptor.md

 {:toc}

-### Step 1: Prepare for a Github PR
+### Step 1: Prepare prerequisites for a Github PR

-In your PR, please provide the following contact information:
+In your PR to add the new adapter, please provide the following information:

-- The contact email of the adapter maintainer.
+- The contact email of the adapter's maintainer.
 - A test ad unit that will consistently return test creatives.
 This is to ensure future Prebid.js updates do not break your adapter.